| Editor's

 and use a piece of buckskin and tie it onto the choker.
 I let the excess

 leather hang down.
 I usually leave it about 3” or 4” long.
+Now your choker is completed.
+Hope to see

 you make another one real soon. |